TacioAntonio/CRUD-Sequelize/README.md

-# CRUD with MySQL
+# CRUD with Sequelize
-> A simple CRUD made with MySQL
+> A simple CRUD made with Sequelize

 ### Installation
 ```sh